scrive/nix-workshop/code/05-package-management/06-other-strategies.md

 the nixpkgs and Haskell packages in nixpkgs have to be re-architected, but also Cabal itself has to come up with better ways of managing dependencies.

-Compared to Cabal, package managers like npm and cargo do not simply download the entire state of the package registries.
+Compared to Cabal, package managers like npm do not simply download the entire state of the package registries.
 Instead, the package registries provide APIs for the package managers to query the available versions of specific packages.
 This way, the local package managers only have to query